justintadlock/members/readme.txt

 ### Help!
 I've locked myself out of my site!

-Well, that's why you really need to read the documentation for the plugin before actually using it, especially a plugin that controls permissions for your site.
+Please read the documentation for the plugin before actually using it, especially a plugin that controls permissions for your site.
+I cannot stress this enough.
+This is a powerful plugin that allows you to make direct changes to roles and capabilities in the database.

+You'll need to stop by my [support forums](http://themehybrid.com/board/topics) to see if we can get your site fixed if you managed to lock yourself out.

 == Screenshots ==